The deadline for registrations, room reservations and requests to speak is December 6, 2019!

 The scientific sessions run from 8:00 a.m.–12:00 p.m.
 Saturday, Sunday, and Monday.
 This year’s topics are:

-- Saturday: Emerging Areas in Translational Oral Medicine
+- Sunday: Emerging Areas in Translational Oral Medicine, Microbiomes

 Sessions begin with a keynote address by an invited speaker.
 Small group breakout sessions for continuing scientific discussions from the morning are held in the afternoons.

-The Oral Immunology/Microbiology Research Group is fortunate to have relationships with corporations, centers, universities and individuals that have played a large part in sustaining the Mark Wilson Conference through their participation and financial support.
+The Oral Immunology/Microbiology Research Group is fortunate to have relationships with corporations, research centers, universities and individuals that have played a large part in sustaining the Mark Wilson Conference through their participation and financial support.
 Our sponsors’ patronage is vital to maintaining the overarching concepts of the meeting and assists the organizers with upholding the value it provides to the oral health research community.
-Currently, this year’s sponsors are Johnson & Johnson and the LSU Center of Excellence in Oral and Craniofacial Biology.
+Current sponsors of the 2020 meeting are:

 For information on supporting the Mark Wilson Conference, please contact the conference coordinator, Jacob Burks.